Configuration¶

 The OpenSSL signature has been deprecated as of Box 4.4.0.
 If you are wondering why check out the signing best practices.

-The private key (key)
+The private key (key)¶

 The key (string|null default null) setting is used to specify the path to the private key file.
-The private key file will be used to sign the PHAR using the OPENSSL signature algorithm (see Signing algorithm) and the setting will be completely ignored otherwise.
-If an absolute path is not provided, the path will be relative to the current working directory.
+The private key file

-The private key password (key-pass)
+The private key password (key-pass)¶

-The private key password (string|boolean|null default null) setting is used to specify the pass-phrase for the private key.
+private key.
 If a string is provided, it will be used as is as the pass-phrase.
-If true is provided, you will be prompted for the passphrase unless you are not in an interactive environment.
+If true is provided, you will be

 This setting will be ignored if no key has been provided.

-Metadata (metadata)
+Metadata (metadata)¶

 Warning